lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

       :   }
 ~~~

-The following is the ML-KEM-1024 public key corresponding to the public
+The following is the ML-KEM-1024 public key corresponding to the private
 key in the previous section.

 ~~~